SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 # Search options

 Searching for information in your CRM database is something you do every day.
-Whether you're looking for a phone number or a list of all of your open sales, the Find feature will help you locate the information faster.

-The following how-to guides will:

-* Show you the different ways you can find information in SuperOffice CRM database.
-* Explain how you can save your searches as a selection.
-* Demonstrate what tasks you can perform using your search or selections.

 With SuperOffice Find you can search for a single piece of data, such as a phone number, or a list of data, such as a list of mailing recipients.

-SuperOffice CRM contains several different search tools:

-* [FastSearcher][3]
-* [The Find button][1]
-* [Free-text search field][2]
+The following how-to guides will: Show you the different ways you can find information in SuperOffice CRM database; Explain how you can save your searches as a selection; Demonstrate what tasks you can perform using your search or selection.

 ## What can I search for?